 Knowing what to do in an emergency can make all the difference for your dog.
 At Bellamy-Lawrence Animal Hospital, we treat pets for the following types of emergencies:

-Bellamy-Lawrence Animal Hospital and Brimley-Lawrence Animal Clinic are dedicated to educating you about your pets and their overall health.
+Bellamy-Lawrence Animal Hospital is dedicated to educating you about your pets and their overall health.
 Below you will find blog topics listed on several important subjects.
 Should you not find the answer to your specific question or concern covered in our blogs, please feel free to contact us or pay us a visit in the Toronto area!

 Microchipping might sound like something out of a science fiction movie, but in fact, it’s a really useful way to keep pets from getting separated from their families.
 A veterinarian or a veterinary tech can insert a small chip, the size of a grain of rice, underneath your pet’s skin.
 It’s a simple procedure that doesn’t hurt and can be administered with a needle.
 The chip, while it doesn’t track the pet’s location, can provide veterinarians and animal shelters with ownership information about the cat or dog found.